Primary I & II

 Intermediate I & II

 Placement in Intermediate requires students to have completed Foundations II, or pass an equivalency assessment.
-Intermediate I is the start of pointe classes for ladies and men's technique classes for gentlemen.
+Intermediate is the start of pointe classes for ladies and men's technique classes for gentlemen.
 Students also begin a more thorough and advanced study of adage and allegro movements, working to build strength and stamina.
+The study of Modern dance is added to the curriculum at this level.

 5-6 days per week